simongravelle/nmrformd/docs/source/theory/context.rst

     water and other small molecules :cite:`lippensT1RelaxationTime1993, calero1HNuclearSpin2015, singerMolecularDynamicsSimulations2017, singerNMRSpinrotationRelaxation2018, philipsProtonNMRRelaxation2019, singerElucidatingNMRRelaxation2020`.
     MDS are also used to study the NMR relaxation properties of molecules confined within nanoporous materials :cite:`khudozhitkovDynamicsPropenePropane2020, gravelleNMRInvestigationWater2023`,
-    as well as large polymer molecules, lipid membranes, and proteins.
+    as well as large polymer molecules, lipid membranes, proteins, or glass transition phenomenon of glycerol :cite:`becherMolecularDynamicsSimulations2021`.

 .. container:: justify